wavefrontHQ/docs/pages/doc/integrations.md

 tags: [integrations, data, dashboards, alerts, administration]
 sidebar: doc_sidebar
 permalink: integrations.html
-summary: Learn how to customize an in-product integration and how to set up a custom integration.
+summary: Learn how to customize a built-in integration and how to set up a custom integration.
 ---

 Integrations are one easy way to get data from external systems into Wavefront.
 This documentation includes:
  * A complete, up-to-date [list of Wavefront integrations](integrations_list.html)
  * A list [new and updated integrations](integrations_new_changed.html) that we update monthly.
- * Customization hints for in-product integrations and instructions for some [custom integrations](integrations.html#in-product-and-custom-integrations).
+ * Customization hints for built-in integrations and instructions for some [custom integrations](integrations.html#built-in-and-custom-integrations).

 ## Try an Integration!